 Updated Guidelines from TSA

 Right now, we’re in the midst of the COVID-19 coronavirus pandemic.
-In response to this, TSA is asking travelers to change the way they go through the screening process at airports.
+In response to this, TSA asks travelers to change the way they go through the screening process at airports.
 We are not fully changing this blog post as we don’t know if these changes will be permanent, but we’ll include them here in the interim:

 - Wash your hands before and after the screening procedures.